ListerLab/HOME/README.md

 **Parameter –ns**

 This parameter is used if you want to use selected number of samples from your sample input file.
-The default is False, so the code will be use all the samples in the sample input file.
+The default is False, so the code will use all the samples in the sample input file.
 It allows you to have as many samples as you want in your input file but control the number of samples to use for DMR calling.

 **Parameter –sp**